 The GE.Filter offers a range of functions to filter and retrieve information from the IGEM Client DB, specifically focusing on the relationships and reports related to genomics (G), exposomes (E), and their interactions (GxE and ExE).

-By leveraging the functionalities of the GE.db and GE.Filter, researchers can efficiently access and analyze data, extract relevant information, and explore the relationships between various elements in the genomics and exposomes domains.
+By leveraging the functionalities of the GE.db and GE.Filter, researchers can efficiently access and analyze data, extract relevant information, and explore the relationships between various elements in the genomics and exposomics domains.

 These capabilities significantly enhance the research capabilities and contribute to a deeper understanding of complex biological systems.

-Note: The GE module is part of a larger system, and additional submodules and functionalities may exist to further enhance the research and analysis capabilities in genomics and exposomes.
+Note: The GE module is part of a larger system, and additional submodules and functionalities may exist to further enhance the research and analysis capabilities in genomics and exposomics